 Where to Stay

-In beautiful Blue Ridge, Georgia, you’ll find local wineries, art galleries, unique boutiques, a scenic train tour, and wonderful farm-to-table food.
+In beautiful Blue Ridge, Georgia, you’ll find local wineries, art galleries, unique boutiques, a scenic train tour, wildflowers, and wonderful farm-to-table food.
 After you’ve spent the day sampling, sipping, strolling, shopping, and soaking in the beauty of the gorgeous Hamilton Gardens, come back to a beautiful Blue Ridge cabin to relax and unwind.
 Our vacation rentals offer a wide range of luxury amenities, the conveniences of home, and stunning views – all adding up to a memorable experience in the North Georgia mountains.

 Looking for more to do on your trip to the Hamilton Gardens of Hiawassee, Georgia?
 You’ll be pleasantly surprised at the many opportunities to explore the local arts scene, enjoy delicious farm-to-table food, listen to live music, shop, have some family fun, and explore the great outdoors!
 Here are a few of our other favorite things to do in the North Georgia mountains.

 Check some trails off your Appalachian Trails bucket list and enjoy the scenery in the North Georgia mountains.

 Go biking among the gorgeous North Georgia scenery.

 Pick fresh peaches at a local peach orchard in Blue Ridge.

 Go on a geocaching adventure in the area.

 Get a taste of the mountains at the Blue Ridge Blues & BBQ Festival.

 Listen to live music at the Blue Ridge Music Hall of Fame.